Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

 \begin{corollary} There are $2^d$ non-equivalent error classes for phase flip errors. \end{corollary}

-\begin{proof} This corollary follows directly from Lemma~\ref{phase}.
-Since for a particular qubit column $j$, $q_j^{i}$ is gauge equivalent to $q_j^{1}$ for any $1 \leq i \leq d$, each qubit column corresponds to a possible error class.
-There are $d$ many qubit columns.
-Therefore, for phase flip errors, there are $2^d$ non-equivalent error classes. \end{proof}
+Proof: This follows from Lemma~\ref{phase} because $q_j^{i}$ is gauge equivalent to $q_j^{1}$ for the $j^{th}$qubit column, $1 \leq i \leq d$, each qubit column corresponds to one possible phase flip error class.
+There being $d$ qubit columns, there are $2^d$ non-equivalent phase flip error classes.

-Now, in Algorithm~\ref{alg:phasegauge} we provide the algorithm to find the equivalent for each error $e$ in the training dataset, and depict its runtime and space in Lemmata~\ref{phasecomplexity} and ~\ref{phasespace}.
+Algorithm~\ref{alg:phasegauge} below finds the gauge equivalence class representatives for each error $e$ in the training dataset.
+Its time and space complexity analyses appear in Lemmata~\ref{phasecomplexity} and ~\ref{phasespace}.

-\begin{theorem} Given a training sample $e$ in which each qubit may be error free or has phase flip error only, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:phasegauge} in $\mathcal{O}(d^2)$ using $\mathcal{O}(N.d^2)$ space, where $d$ is the distance of the code and $N$ is the number of training samples. \end{theorem}
+\begin{theorem} Given a training sample $e$ in which each qubit may be either error free or having phase flip error only, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed by Algorithm \ref{alg:phasegauge} in $\mathcal{O}(N.d^2)$ time using $\mathcal{O}(N.d^2)$ space, where $d$ is the distance of the code and $N$ is the number of training samples. \end{theorem}